 Several years ago, in one of the organizations I worked for, we decided to start adding video clips of our sales reps and executive leadership in our eLearning courses.

-Video was very popular – and still is – for on-demand learning.
+The video was very popular – and still is – for on-demand learning.

 The Problem: my team knew how to use Captivate and knew how to add videos to Captivate but my team did not know how to use software to edit or create videos.